ansible-middleware/amq_streams/README.md

 `amq_streams_common_download_url` variable; make sure the final downloaded filename matches with the source filename described by the `amq_streams_common_archive_file` variable (ie. *kafka_-a.b.c-x.y.z.tgz*).

-## Support

-amq_streams collection is a Beta release and for Technical Preview.
-If you have any issues or questions related to collection, please don't hesitate to contact us on Ansible-middleware-core@redhat.com or open an issue on https://github.com/ansible-middleware/amq_streams/issues

 ## License

 Apache License v2.0 or later